It’s probably a safe bet to say, most Malaysians have at least one friend or relative, who is a remarkably talented musician.

 You know how old ladies think it’s hard to get American Visa?
 Well it’s kinda like that situation; where you just hear what people say and don’t do anything about it.” – Basil

-Basil further affirms that it’s as easy as making a deliberate effort to connect with radio station executives for a content pitch, as some successful bands have done to have their music played on radio.
+Basil further affirms that it’s as easy as making a deliberate effort to connect with radio station executives for a content pitch, as some successful bands have done to have their music played on the radio.

 “We’ve had some bands even discover my personal email and although I don’t know how they came by it, we still review their material.”